What is a Diploma of Multidisciplinary Studies?

 At UniSQ, you can choose from eight different specialisations.

 Business and Commerce – Begin your introduction to business studies and develop your English, analysis and mathematics skills.
 Select your courses based on your personal and career goals and choose to study marketing, accounting, economics, law or finance.

 Construction – Develop your knowledge and skills in construction management, engineering and the built environment.
 Continue your studies and use your Diploma of Multidisciplinary Studies qualification as a stepping-stone into UniSQ’s Bachelor of Construction (Honours).

 Creative Arts – Sample Creative Arts specialisations such as Music, Theatre, Creative Media and Visual Arts courses, all while developing transferable skills in writing, mathematics and IT.

 Engineering – Discover what studying engineering is like at the university education level.
 An Engineering specialisation within the Diploma of Multidisciplinary Studies will enable you to strengthen your skills in problem solving, math and physics.

 Indigenous Community Development – Commence your career in social services by gaining an understanding of the key issues, principles and theories that impact Indigenous communities.
 Choose to study a variety of courses within history, Indigenous literacies, anthropology or community welfare.

-Spatial Science – Enhance your understanding of Spatial Science at the university level by exploring exciting courses focused on Geographic Information Systems, Urban and Regional Planning and Engineering and Spatial Science applications.
+Spatial Science – Enhance your understanding of Spatial Science at the university level by exploring exciting courses focused on Surveying, Urban and Regional Planning and Engineering and Spatial Science applications.

 Still unsure what specialisation is best for you?
 Get in touch with one of our iconnect support staff to talk through your options.